Unit4/ExtensionKit.Templates/docs/basic-samples/ScheduledEvent.md

-# Creating a flow with a ‘Scheduled Event’ trigger
+# Creating a flow with the ‘Scheduled Event’ trigger

-Create a flow with a ‘Scheduled event’ trigger to initiate a regular flow established by the user in base a specific configuration.
+Create a flow with the ‘Scheduled event’ trigger to initiate a regular flow established by the user with a specific configuration.

-Start configuration by selecting the trigger type: Scheduled event and filling all fields.
+Start configuration by selecting the Scheduled event trigger type and by filling in all the fields.

 ![broken image](images/Scheduled_Event_1.JPG)